-- Q: What are the file layout requirements for the Detailed Claims Listing? - A: The file layout for the Detailed Claims Listing is provided in the Detailed Claims Listing Instructions (Form FHCF-DCL) for the applicable FHCF Contract Year available online at www.sbafla.com/fhcf under "FHCF Rules."
+- Q: What are the file layout requirements for the Detailed Claims Listing? - A: The file layout for the Detailed Claims Listing is provided in the Detailed Claims Listing Instructions (Form FHCF-DCL) for the applicable FHCF Contract Year available online at https://fhcf.sbafla.com.